apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 This feature allows developers to save and restore their app to a known state without having to check in all of the platform and plugin source code.

-The 'save' command stores details about the app's platform and plugin versions in config.xml.
+When adding a platform or plugin, details about the app's platform and plugin versions are automatically saved in config.xml and package.json.

-The 'restore' step happens automatically when a **'cordova prepare'** is issued, making use of information previously saved in the config.xml file.
+The 'restore' step happens automatically when a **'cordova prepare'** is issued, making use of information previously saved in the config.xml and package.json files.

 One scenario where save/restore capabilities come in handy is in large teams that work on an app, with each team member focusing on a platform or plugin.
 This feature makes it easier to share the project and reduce the amount of redundant code that is checked in the repository.